 Women in the UAE have been encouraged and empowered since the foundation of the state.
 This policy is spearheaded by the country's leadership and backed by the UAE Constitution, which guarantees equal rights for men and women in accordance with the precepts of Islam.
 As a result, the role of women in society has evolved considerably over the years.
 Today, the economic and social benefits of diversity are universally recognised and embraced and women are viewed as partners in achieving sustainable development.

-Under the leadership of Sheikha Fatima bint Mubarak, the General Women's Union (GWU) has been tirelessly pursuing this goal, focusing for many years on issues of concern for women, children and the family.
-In addition to literacy and education, the GWU has been a strong advocate for women's health and today life expectancy at birth for women is now on a par with developed countries, all births in the UAE are attended by professionals and the mortality rate for women in childbirth has been reduced to 12 per 100,000.
+Under the leadership of Sheikha Fatima bint Mubarak, the General Women's Union (GWU) has been tirelessly pursuing the empowerment of women since its formation in 1975.
+Sheikha Fatima is also Supreme Chairwoman of the Family Development Foundation and President of the Supreme Council for Motherhood and Childhood.
+Early on, the GWU focused on primary issues of concern for women, children and the family, including literacy, education and health.
+Due in no small part to GWU efforts, life expectancy at birth for women is now on a par with developed countries, 99 per cent of births in the UAE are attended by professionals and the mortality rate for women in childbirth has been reduced to 12 per 100,000.

-The UAE is also a party ro other international instruments that seek to protect women and children.
+The UAE is also a party to other international instruments that seek to protect women and children.
 In particular, the UN Convention against Transnational Organized Crime (Palermo Convention) and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children (Palermo Protocol).
 The UAE is also party to the Convention on the Rights of the Child and the amendment to Article 43(3) of the Convention on the Rights of the Child.